niteria/notes/iTermMoshTmuxNotifications.md

 }
 ```

-And then when you get notified after the build finishes you do:
+And then when want to you get notified after the build finishes you do:

 ```
 $ make; iterm_notify "build finished!"